1993–94 Swiss Cup

-The 1993–94 Swiss Cup was the 69th season of Switzerland's annual football cup competition.
-It began on 13 August with the first games of Round 1 and ended on 15 May 1994 with the Final held at Wankdorf, Bern.
+The 1993–94 Swiss Cup was the 69th season of Switzerland's football cup competition organised annually by the Swiss Football Association.
+It began on 28 August with the first games of Round 1 and ended on Sunday 15 May 1994 with the Final held at Wankdorf, Bern.
 The winners earned a place in the first round of the Cup Winners' Cup.